Miha Kompan Breznik: Spartak Trnava

 Kompan Breznik joined Slovak club Spartak Trnava in June 2023, signing a three-year contract.
-He made his league debut for Spartak in a 2–0 win at home against Železiarne Podbrezová, where he also scored in the 48” minute.
+He made his league debut for Spartak in a 2–0 win at home against Železiarne Podbrezová, where he also scored in the 48th minute.

-He made his European debut for the club coming on as a substitute for Erik Daniel in the 89” minute in a 1–1 draw against FK Auda in the 2nd round of the Conference League qualifications.
+He made his European debut for the club coming on as a substitute for Erik Daniel in the 89th minute in a 1–1 draw against FK Auda in the 2nd round of the Conference League qualifications.
 He also made 2 appearances in the group stage of the Conference League, against Fenerbahçe and Nordsjælland.

 He was then loaned out to Slovenian club NK Radomlje.

 Dynamo Malženice

 After failing to succeed at Spartak, Kompan Breznik joined their feeder club Dynamo Malženice.
 He made his debut for the club in a 0–0 draw in the league against FK Pohronie, playing the full 90 minutes.
-Kompan Breznik scored his first goal for Malženice in a 4–3 loss against FC ViOn Zlaté Moravce, scoring in the 21st minute.
+Kompan Breznik scored his first goal for Malženice in a 4–3 loss against FC ViOn Zlaté Moravce, scoring in the 21st minute of the game.